Ithaca Students (Undergraduate, Graduate, & Professional)

 Students who are identified as meeting criteria for being at an increased risk of TB must provide documentation of results from a recent TB screening blood test:

-• Only a Quantiferon-TB Gold or T-SPOT blood test will be accepted.
+• ONLY a Quantiferon-TB Gold or T-SPOT blood test will be accepted.
 Skin tests do not meet this requirement.

 • If your TB test result is positive, you also must submit a chest x-ray report (no films, please).